jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's the power of philosophy.
 It tells people which tools and rules are essential, and which should be ignored.

-Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
+Today, the old Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
 Up and down our economy, we emphasize mass-production, layers of bureaucracy, and heavy management practices when workers mass-collaborating to solve frontline problems is far better.

 The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's real levers of power, and soar to the stars.